Trump wins South Carolina, beating Nikki Haley in her home state | Politics

 Donald Trump easily defeated Nikki Haley in South Carolina's Republican contest on Saturday, extending his winning streak as he marches toward a third consecutive presidential nomination and a rematch with Democratic President Joe Biden.

-Both Trump and Biden have already begun looking ahead to November, with the president characterizing Trump as a mortal threat to the republic.
+Both Trump and Biden have already begun looking ahead to November, with the president characterizing Trump as a mortal threat to U.S. democracy.
 Before flying to South Carolina to watch primary returns on Saturday, Trump addressed a gathering of conservative activists near Washington in a 90-minute speech that painted a dark picture of a declining America under Biden.

 He said if he beats Biden in the Nov.
 5 general election it will represent a "judgment day" for the U.S. and "my ultimate and absolute revenge."
 South Dakota Governor Kristi Noem and former presidential candidate Vivek Ramaswamy emerged as favorites for Trump's vice presidential pick, according to a poll of activists at the conservative conference.
 They each received 15% support.